rydmike/flex_seed_scheme/README.md

 You can also define custom tones mapping and chroma limitation setups with `FlexTones`.
 Prefer using the `FlexTones.light` and `FlexTones.dark` constructors as base for custom definitions.
-By using them, you only need to override defaults that you want to change.
+By using them, you only need to override system defaults that you want to change.

 ```dart
 // Example definition of light custom tones config.